Our Expertise

 Spousal Support and Alimony

-In the sensitive area of spousal support and alimony, we provide comprehensive guidance in determining eligibility, calculating fair amounts and negotiating settlements.
+In the sensitive area of spousal support and alimony in Greece, we provide comprehensive guidance in determining eligibility, calculating fair amounts and negotiating settlements.
 We understand the importance of financial stability following a divorce and work diligently to ensure an equitable outcome.
 Our approach is to balance the financial needs and abilities of both parties, ensuring that the alimony agreement is fair, reasonable and in accordance with Greek law.

 Child Custody and Visitation Rights